RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-04-how-we-test-our-roles.markdown

 * pip installable - entire dev/test environment can happily live in a virtualenv

 **[Testinfra](https://testinfra.readthedocs.io/en/latest/)**:
 With Testinfra you can write unit tests in Python to test the actual state of your servers configured by Ansible.
-This is really great when you are starting to do Test-driven development of your roles.
+This is really great when you are starting to do test-driven development of your roles.
 Normally when developing an Ansible role/playbook you start writing the Ansible tasks, but now with this you are thinking ahead about tests and starts with writing the unit tests for your Ansible role instead. **Time spent here is well invested time**, especially if you are part of a big team that maintains many roles.

 **[Tox](https://tox.readthedocs.io/en/latest/)**:
 Tox is a generic Python virtualenv management and test command line tool we use for test our roles against multiple versions of Ansible.
 As soon as a new version of Ansible engine is released we can automatically test all our roles against it.

-In this post I will focus on how you can use Molecule to Test-driven development of your Ansible roles and in the next post I will add some CI to it.
+In this post I will focus on how you can use Molecule to test-driven development of your Ansible roles and in the next post I will add some CI to it.

 <p><banner_h>Setup the development system</banner_h></p>
 ## Preparing your environment for installation